cubesys-GmbH/ros_v2x_apps/README.md

 # Introduction

-This project shows how to develop and run your own V2X (Vehicle-to-Everything) application on the *cube-its* in a ROS 2 (Robot Operating System)[ROS 2 (Robot Operating System)](https://www.ros.org/) environment.
+This project shows how to develop and run your own V2X (Vehicle-to-Everything) application on the *cube-its* in a [ROS 2 (Robot Operating System)](https://www.ros.org/) environment.

 ROS 2 is known as an advanced middleware for creating software for self-driving robots and even autonomous vehicles.
 It has a decentralized setup with nodes handling specific tasks, such as processing data from a single sensor etc. Since we will be working with ROS, it makes sense to get familiar with the environment and features of ROS.